Professorial Chair in Intensive Care Medicine at the William Harvey Research Institute and Barts Health

 "COVID-19 has shone a light on the vital importance of intensive-care research and the potential for innovative studies to influence the course of pandemics.
 For example, British researchers including Barts/William Harvey academics have identified seven areas of the genome that make people more susceptible to severe COVID-19 and three of these are potential drug targets.

 Much more collaborative UK genomic research into COVID-19 involving William Harvey academics is in the pipeline.
-Also, the UK has led the world in major trials such as RECOVERY where dexamethasone (a steroid) has been shown to save 1 in 8 of the most severely ill patients in intensive care.
+Also, the UK has led the world in major trials such as RECOVERY where dexamethasone (a steroid) has been shown to save one in eight of the most severely ill patients in intensive care.

 These achievements highlight the quality of Critical Care Research that is possible in the UK and the importance of building on the existing cadre of excellent academic intensivists to ensure we maintain the momentum established during COVID-19."